-(a) During the three and six months ended June 30, 2013 and 2012, the LP Units (which represent the right to receive Class A Shares upon exchange) were antidilutive and consequently the effect of their exchange into Class A Shares has been excluded from the calculation of diluted net income per share attributable to Evercore Partners Inc. common shareholders.
-The units that would have been included in the computation of diluted net income per share attributable to Evercore Partners Inc. common shareholders if the effect would have been dilutive were 6,680 and 6,734 for the three and six months ended June 30, 2013, respectively, and 9,000 and 9,068 for the three and six months ended June 30, 2012, respectively.
+(a) The Company has outstanding LP Units in its subsidiary, Evercore LP, which give the holders the right to receive Class A Shares upon exchange on a one for one basis.
+During the three and six months ended June 30, 2014 and 2013, the LP Units were antidilutive and consequently the effect of their exchange into Class A Shares has been excluded from the calculation of diluted net income (loss) per share attributable to Evercore Partners Inc. common shareholders.
+The units that would have been included in the denominator of the computation of diluted net income (loss) per share attributable to Evercore Partners Inc. common shareholders if the effect would have been dilutive were 4,719 and 4,901 for the three and six months ended June 30, 2014, respectively, and 6,680 and 6,734 for the three and six months ended June 30, 2013, respectively.
+The adjustment to the numerator, Diluted net income attributable to Class A common shareholders, if the effect would have been dilutive, would have been \$3,197 and \$4,786 for the three and six months ended June 30, 2014, respectively, and \$3,598 and \$4,845 for the three and six months ended June 30, 2013, respectively.
+In computing this adjustment, the Company assumes that all vested LP Units, and all unvested LP Units after applying the treasury stock method, are converted into Class A Shares, that all earnings attributable to those shares are attributed to Evercore Partners Inc. and, that it has adopted a conventional corporate tax structure and is taxed as a C Corporation in the U.S. at prevailing corporate tax rates.
+The Company does not anticipate that the LP Units will result in a dilutive computation in future periods.